 Garlic confit is a play on duck confit (i.e. cooking duck in it’s own fat).
-So, it’s really just garlic cooked in olive oil.
+So, it's really just garlic cooked in olive oil.
+Or check out these olive oil substitutes for other options to use in this recipe. .
 For this dressing, I poach the garlic in olive oil, and then use the garlic bulbs and some olive oil in the dressing.

 And the infused olive oil is an insanely versatile dressing on it’s own.
 When garlic is in season in the summer, I make a large batch of this, and then serve it on EVERYTHING.
 You can also use the oil for roasting or sauteing like you would normally use olive oil and then, mash up the garlic and use it as a spread or dressing.
 So, really the options are endless.

 🍴 Serving suggestions & storage